-Helplessness deals with effects of failure in which one can predict the past and future effects of failures.
-It often leads to lack of positive and effective decision-making skills.
-The accuracy has to be found within the strength and weakness and even the preferences are taken into account.
+Helplessness deals with the effects of failure in which one can predict the past and future effects of failures.
+It often leads to a lack of positive and effective decision making skills.
+The accuracy has to be found within the strength and weaknesses and even the preferences taken into account.

 5. Socialization skills:

 Socialization skills are usually decided learned from special education or through individual tutoring methods.
-Majority of students fails in effective decision-making skills.
+The majority of students fail in effective decision-making skills.
 It helps in understanding and learning the skills of making different alternatives.